 Serving Ideas & Suggestions

-I love serving this baked red snapper with a rice dish.
-I usually make my dirty rice or Cameroonian Jollof rice to go with this, and it always turns out to be an amazing combination!
+I love serving this baked red snapper with a side of dirty rice dirty rice or Cameroonian Jollof rice to go with this, and it always turns out to be a fantastic combination!

 Recipe FAQs

 You can!
-Just arrange the fish in a greased Air Fryer basket and bake at 400 degrees for about 30 minutes, making sure you flip the fish midway through the cooking time.
+Arrange the fish in a greased Air Fryer basket and bake at 400°F for about 30 minutes, flipping the fish midway through the cooking time.

 You can use a meat thermometer to check the internal temperature of the fish.
 If it reads 145 degrees, the fish is cooked.